 Professor Van Alstyne received a BA from Yale, and MS & PhD degrees from MIT.
-He is an Associate Professor at Boston University and a Visiting Professor at MIT.
+He is a Professor at Boston University and a Digital Fellow at MIT.

 His work concerns information economics.
 In designing information goods, this research concerns competitive strategy and network effects.
 In control over information, it concerns who has access to what information, when, and at what price.
 Work also balances open source principles against those that generate profits and stimulate innovation.

 Professor Van Alstyne was among the first to document productivity effects of IT and communications at the individual desktop level.
 His work has received an NSF Career Award, two best paper awards, and has appeared in Science, Management Science, Harvard Business Review, and the popular press.

 Economics of Free Software & Platform Innovation -- This research explores socially optimal licensing of information goods.
 It seeks to promote (a) adoption of and (b) complementary investment in an information platform by 3rd parties.
 Balancing openness and economic incentives, it explores mechanism design as a means of changing the rate of innovation on a platform at the same time it encourages end users to adopt it.

 » Designing the socially optimal free software license